 For all candidates to Early Childhood, Childhood or the combined program, an acceptable application to the department includes evidence that all requirements for admission to a teacher education program have been met.
 The usual writing sample for admission to the childhood and early childhood majors includes a descriptive writing sample regarding the applicant’s relevant teaching and/or experiences with young children.
 For applicants to the 4 + 1 pathway, this written sample should include a commitment to the TESOL 4 + 1 pathway that affirms the candidate’s intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample will be assessed by the faculty as an essential part of a successful application.

-Application packets to the TESOL pathway are available in Bacon 302.
-Contact the Elementary Education & Reading Department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway advisor.
+Please download and complete the program application.
+Contact the Elementary Education, Literacy and Educational Leadership Department at (716) 878-5916 with questions and to make an appointment to meet with a TESOL Pathway advisor.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.